g-otn/GameServerEC2Discord/README.md

 - [Instance generation](https://docs.aws.amazon.com/ec2/latest/instancetypes/instance-type-names.html) (newer generations are more performant)
 - Spot price and price history
 - Spot interruption frequency (if it's too high there's more chance per month of the server going down while you're playing)
+- Some instance families are not available in all regions

 To help choose a instance type different from the defaults, check out: